zzhikai/tp/docs/tutorials/AddRemark.md

 <div markdown="span" class="alert alert-warning">

 :exclamation: You must delete AddressBook’s storage file located at `/data/addressbook.json` before running it!
-Not doing so will cause AddressBook to default to an empty address book!
+Not doing so will cause AddressBook to default to an empty job book!

 </div>